[author: Outi Tähtinen]*

-WLG asked its member firms around the globe to provide some insight on employer and employee rights when it comes to requiring the COVID-19 vaccine to return to work.
-Responses for Finland:
+We asked our member firms around the globe to provide some insight on employer and employee rights when it comes to requiring the COVID-19 vaccine to return to work.
+Updated responses for Finland below.

 Employers should focus on other measures in providing a safe work environment for employees.
 A safer work environment may be achieved through remote work, social distance, face masks and good (hand) hygiene.
-Workplace safety and employees’ health must be continuously assessed.
+The workplace safety and employees’ health must be continuously assessed.

 In the event of a refusal, can an employee be dismissed for refusal to comply with the employer’s vaccination policy?
 Will the employee’s refusal constitute just cause for termination?
 No. Since taking the COVID-19 vaccine is voluntary for everyone in Finland, an employee cannot be dismissed for refusing to get vaccinated.
 Also, no other disciplinary measures can be taken towards an employee.

 If, however, the employer would choose to dismiss the employee based on the refusal to get vaccinated, this would most likely be considered as an illegal action.
 Termination of employment without legal grounds can lead to an obligation to pay compensation to the employee, equal to between three and 24 months' salary.
 If the employee is holding a position of an employee representative, the maximum compensation is 30 months’ salary.